 Bruges is one of our favorite European destinations.
 Once you have walked the streets of Bruges, it would be hard to not see why.
 Bruges has most of its medieval architecture intact and the historic center of Bruges was made a UNESCO World Heritage Site in 2000.

-Bruges is full of picturesque cobbled lanes, medieval Flemish architecture and bridges and canals linking everything the city has to offer, from stunning views to towers and historic churches.
+Bruges is full of picturesque cobbled lanes, medieval Flemish architecture, bridges, and canals linking everything the city has to offer, from stunning views to towers and historic churches.
 Everywhere you turn you are surrounded by stunning medieval beauty.
 Bruges is both romantic and inspiring and looks like a backdrop for a fairy tale.

-Since it is such a walkable city, you could explore Bruges in only a day if you wanted to.
-However, we recommend at least staying overnight to you can soak in the atmosphere and beauty before running off to your next destination.
+Since it is such a walkable city, you could explore the best Bruges attractions in only one day if you wanted to.
+However, we recommend at least staying overnight so you can soak in the atmosphere and beauty before running off to your next destination.
 Plus, seeing Bruges lit up at night is medieval vibe magic!
 Easily accessible from Belgium’s major cities, it is possible to explore Bruges for the day, or a weekend stay.